pygreece/community/organization/principles/en.md

 - Membership is open and free to individuals who wish to actively engage in implementing the PyGreece community mission.

-- To become a member, the applicant must send an email to the board of the PyGreece AMKE.
+- To become a member, the applicant must send an email to the PyGreece AMKE board of directors.

 <!-- TODO: Provide a form for member registration -->